Stillwater · Mixed · North East / Teesside

 When

 The buzzers are on at West House Trout Lakes.
 Olives may also come into play as the day develops.
 The ripple should help fish move and feed more confidently.
+Evening can bring a surface rise — have a dry fly or emerger ready.
 Advice is based on the typical character of yorkshire, durham & northumberland small fisheries — local knowledge of this specific fishery will sharpen these suggestions.

 Where